hasanshahrearnahid/hasanshahrearnahid/README.md

 ### Hi there 👋, my name is Nahid
 #### Data-Driven Marketing

-Nahid is a Data-Driven Digital Marketing Strategist focused on the growth of Small Businesses and corporations to drive more REVENUE and CUSTOMERS.
+Strategists focused on the growth of Small Businesses and corporations to drive more REVENUE and CUSTOMERS.

 If you’re losing time, money, or worse...
 That’s when we come in.